Tech-Work-events/techwork-2026/docs/SECURITY.md

 # Security & Secrets Management Guide

-This guide covers all security aspects of the Cloud Nord infrastructure, including secret management with SOPS, Google Cloud authentication, and security best practices.
+This guide covers all security aspects of the Techwork infrastructure, including secret management with SOPS, Google Cloud authentication, and security best practices.

 ## 🛠️ Prerequisites Installation